-Prosthetic penis sex attacker Gayle Newland jailed - BBC News
+Prosthetic penis sex attacker jailed

 She said she only found out she was having sex with a woman - rather than a man - when she finally took off her mask.

-The victim told the court she thought she was having sex with Kye Fortune - a fake Facebook profile Newland created when she was 15 years old, using an American man's photographs and videos.
+The victim told the court she thought she was having sex with Kye Fortune - a fake Facebook profile Newland originally created when she was 15 years old, using an American man's photographs and videos.

 She said: "There was no point until the day I took the blindfold off that I thought for one second that a woman was the person behind this."

+Newland denied concealing her gender and claimed both women were gay and struggling with their sexuality when they met and had sex, with her as Kye, during role-play.

-The defendant received concurrent terms of six years for three counts of sexual assault in 2013.
+The defendant received concurrent terms of six years for three counts of sexual assault.

 She was jailed for an extra six months for defrauding her former employers - an internet advertising agency - of £9,000 by creating fake client profiles between March 2014 and September 2015.

+The court heard she had held a senior position at the firm, which paid bloggers to post content.

+Simon Medland QC, prosecuting, said Newland "manipulated" the firm's payments system in which contributors were rewarded with small sums for posting content.

-The Recorder of Manchester Judge David Stockdale QC lifted reporting restrictions on the fraud earlier.
+Judge Stockdale earlier lifted reporting restrictions on the fraud.

 The retrial jury was not told of the fraud conviction until it returned its verdicts.